Modern Slavery / Anti-Human Trafficking (together “Modern Slavery”) Disclosure Statement

 3. Space and Defense Controls.

-The Moog Group’s 2018 revenues were in excess of $2.7 billion.
-Due to the breadth of the Moog Group’s business operations, it is legally subject to the following:
+The Moog Group's revenues in 2018 were in excess of $2.7 billion and 2019 revenues were in excess of $2.9 billion.
+Due to the breadth of the Moog Group's business operations, it is legally subject to the following:

 1. the U.S. Federal Acquisition Regulation (FAR) 52.222-50;